ttappr/powershell-interactor/README.md

 * Press the button and observe the effects.
 * The PS host produces a log in its own folder, `log.txt` that can be checked to make sure it's receiving and sending.

+The `\pshost\runhost.bat` file has an absolute path to the PowerShell 7/Core executable on Windows.
+This will need to be modified to the absolute path on the host system if using Linux or Mac.
+I don't know if the PowerShell console on other platforms supports `.bat` files, so it may need conversion to a `bash` script - it's only a couple lines of code.
+Simple.